OneSakib/eshopbox/docs/api/webhook.rst

 Webhooks
 ========

-The **Webhooks** module in the EShopBox SDK allows you to manage webhook subscriptions for workspace events.
+The **Webhooks** module in the EShopBox allows you to manage webhook subscriptions for workspace events.
 You can list, create, update, and retrieve webhooks programmatically.

-Example: Setup Webhook Using EShopBox SDK
+Example: Setup Webhook Using EShopBox
 -----------------------------------------

 .. code-block:: python

     """
-    Example: Setup webhook using EShopBox SDK
+    Example: Setup webhook using EShopBox
     """

     import os